BVictorB/functional-programming/README.md

     * Location and shape of different parking areas
     * Parking garage locations & information
     * Parking ticket machine locations & information
+    * **Note**: I will need more data from Data and Information Amsterdam, I have sent them an email asking for the datasets
 ***
 ## Features
 ***